uri-yanover/4qbits/_posts/2022-11-14-the-positive-preference-pyramid.md

 The pyramid is of the three possible preferences that a stakeholder can have with respect to a specific line of work.
 The preferences are:

 - When people who are *driven by a vision of how things should be*, I call them Visionaries.
-In the example above, that's the C-level leader - he has an overall goal of reducing expenditure, but he also insists on doing it at a certain quality bar– by letting a competent specialist guide the process.
+In the example above, that's the C-level leader - he has an overall goal of reducing expenditure, but he also insists on doing it at a certain quality bar, by letting a competent specialist guide the process.

-- When people are *driven by loyalty*, I call that situation "being a loyalist".
+- When people are *driven by loyalty*, I call that situation "being a Loyalist".
 In the story above, these are the middle managers who executed on cost reductions.
-Their focus on maintening of an illusion of control to keep their boss haply eventually caused them to lose awareness of the most basic things going in their own organization.
+Their focus on maintening of an illusion of control to keep their boss haply eventually caused them to lose awareness of the most basic things going in their own little corner of the organization.

 - The remaining people are *driven by labor externalities* - that is, factors that are not directly connected to the business value of what they do.
 Examples of externalities are compensation or satisfaction from carrying out tasks even if of little business value.
 I call these the *Laborers*.
 In the example above, it is the one competent employee, the one who ended up being dismissed.